Administrative law in China: Administrative litigation

-The Administrative Procedure Law (APL) also known as the Administrative Litigation Law (ALL) allows parties to bring suit when their lawful rights and interests are infringed by a specific administrative act of an administrative organ or its personnel.
+The Administrative Procedure Law (APL), also known as the Administrative Litigation Law (ALL), allows parties to bring suit when their lawful rights and interests are infringed by a specific administrative act of an administrative organ or its personnel.
+It has provided an avenue for citizens challenging administrative actions since 1989.

-The rights and obligations of the parties involved in an administrative litigation in China are important for realizing the targets, to protect the individuals’ rights and to limit the public powers set up by the Administrative Procedure Law, 1989.
-According to the law in China, a plaintiff refers to an individual, a legal person or other lawful organizations, whose rights have been directly affected by a defendant, viz. a public authority or its employee exercising public powers.
+According to the law in China, a plaintiff refers to an individual, a legal person, or other lawful organizations, whose rights have been directly affected by a defendant, viz. a public authority or its employee exercising public powers.
 This position has, however, experienced reformation and expansion by the Supreme People's Court's interpretation of law and the introduction of public interest litigation.
 A plaintiff is now guaranteed the right of access to a court, right to counsel, right to motion for conflict out, etc. These rights are to be exercised lawfully and should comply with the rules and instructions laid down by the courts.
 Since all the parties are equal before law, a defendant or a third person is guaranteed similar rights and also subject to similar obligations.
 A few differences, however, exist among them as well.

 Several Chinese dissidents have invoked administrative law.
 In 1991, Guo Ruoji, formerly a professor at Nanjing University, sued the Communist Party committee of his university for stripping him of his professorship and banning him from travelling abroad.
 Both the Nanjing Intermediate Court and the Jiangsu Provincial Supreme People's Court ruled against Guo, on the grounds that acts of the Chinese Communist Party is not an administrative organ.
 Several other dissidents filed similar lawsuits against the government and the CCP.
 In 1993, Yuan Hongbing, a professor at Renmin University in Beijing, sued the university's CCP committee for banning a book he had edited, The Tide of History, which attacked leftist orthodox views.
 In 1998, Li Weiping, a Wuhan-based dissident, used the administrative law to sue the head of the city's Public Security Bureau for the seizure of his passport.

+In 2014, The Administrative Litigation Law was amended to lower the burdens on those challenging administrative actions.

+As of at least 2024, the trend is that businesses rarely challenge administrative or regulatory agency decisions.
+Businesses that timely accept regulatory decisions typically receive significantly reduced penalties or sometimes immunity.

 Administrative reconsideration (review)

 Administrative reconsideration offers a number of advantages over litigation under the Administrative Litigation Law.
 First, administrative reconsideration is free of charge.
 Second, administrative reconsideration bodies may consider both the legality and appropriateness of administrative decisions.
-Third, Parties may challenge not only the specific act, but in some cases the abstract act on which it is based.
+Third, parties may challenge not only the specific act, but in some cases the abstract act on which it is based.